Best Fitbit for Men iMore 2020

 - Versa with Fitbit Premium: Fitbit Versa 2 SE

-The Charge 3 comes with Fitbit's built-in PurePulse technology, which monitors and reports your heart rate while you're on the go.
+The Charge 4 comes with Fitbit's built-in PurePulse technology, which monitors and reports your heart rate while you're on the go.
 It can also monitor your sleep, so feel free to take that post-jog afternoon nap.
-Charge 3 has a tap-activated OLED display that will show you the time of day and call notifications as they come through.
+Charge 4 has a tap-activated OLED display that will show you the time of day and call notifications as they come through.
 Plus, it even has built-in GPS making it excellent for tracking running and cycling.